Skip to content

 Not Perfection

 I designed a controlled experiment: a 24/7 bank transaction bot.
-It was meant to ingest CSVs from Drive, categorise them, and dump them into Sheets.
-Simple, standard, and precisely what most tutorials tell you to build.
-But I intentionally avoided touching it for months to surface the weird behaviours that only appear at scale.
+I intentionally avoided touching it for months to surface the weird behaviours that only appear at scale.

-After a few months, I saw something truly bizarre.
-My Google Drive was full of duplicate script projects.
-Same code, same name, but different internal IDs and timestamps.
+After a few months, my Google Drive was full of duplicate script projects.
+Same code, same name, but different internal IDs.

 The Discovery